 And it isn’t a joke.
 As an elite ultramarathon runner, I don’t run as much as you may think.
-Yoga and Chi Running allow me to run far and fast.
+Yoga and Wholistic Running allow me to run far and fast.
 Some benefits I have experienced from yoga include reduced injuries, faster recovery time, increased performance, more speed and endurance, and less effort and more joy while running.
 This all sounds too good to be true?
 Let me share how yoga may benefit you.

 How does yoga reduce injuries?
 Yoga is all about balance.
 Contrary to what many people may believe, yoga isn’t just about stretching.
 Yoga brings the body, mind and spirit into balance bringing overall health and well being.
 Hatha yoga (physical yoga) increases flexibility and range of motion, strength, and balance.
 In order to prevent injuries, the body must have a balance of flexibility and strength.
 Too much or little of one and you are more susceptible to injury.
 Yoga challenges the entire body bringing strength to every muscle and encourages your body to move correctly and efficiently.
 By practicing balancing postures, we teach the body to move with strength and fluidity.
 Increasing flexibility promotes a more graceful and light running pattern which reduces impact and effort.